 b.
 Knowledge-based manufacturing, connected supply chains, rising implementation, adoption of Industry 4.0 and increase in the automation are some of the factors driving the smart manufacturing market.

 b.
-The software segment accounted for the largest share of almost 49.3% in 2021 in the smart manufacturing market and is expected to continue its dominance over the forecast period.
+The software segment accounted for the largest share of more than 49% in 2024 in the smart manufacturing market and is expected to continue its dominance over the forecast period.

 "The quality of research they have done for us has been excellent."